varlardohaeris/emacs-archives/emacswiki/info+-readme.txt

  * Additional, finer-grained Info highlighting.
 This can make a big difference in readability.

-   - Quoted names, like this: `name-stands-out' or `name-stands-out', and strings, like this: "string-stands-out" are highlighted if `Info-fontify-quotations-flag' is non-`nil'.

-   - Angle-bracketed names, like this: <tab>, are highlighted if `Info-fontify-angle-bracketed-flag' and `Info-fontify-quotations-flag' are non-`nil'.

-   - Isolated single quotes, like this: 'foobar, are highlighted if `Info-fontify-single-quote-flag' and `Info-fontify-quotations-flag' are non-`nil'.

-   - Emphasized text, that is, text enclosed in underscore characters, like this: _this is emphasized text_, is highlighted if `Info-fontify-emphasis-flag' is non-`nil'.
-     (But if internal variable `info-fontify-emphasis' is `nil' then there is no such highlighting, and that option has no effect.)

    - In the Emacs Lisp manual, reference items are highlighted, so they stand out.
 This means: constants, commands, functions, macros, special forms, syntax classes, user options, and other variables.

+   - Single-quoted text, like `text' or ‘text’, and double-quoted text, like "text" or “text”, is highlighted if option `Info-fontify-quotations' is non-`nil'.
+If the non-nil value is `t' (the default) then, for the case of `...', only text quoted on the same line is highlighted.
+If the non-nil value is `multiline' then even multiline text quoted with `...' is highlighted.

+   - Angle-bracketed names, like <tab>, are highlighted if `Info-fontify-angle-bracketed-flag' and `Info-fontify-quotations' are both non-`nil'.

+   - Isolated single quotes and backquote chars, as in 'foobar and `foobar, are highlighted if `Info-fontify-quotations' and `Info-fontify-isolated-quote-flag' are both non-`nil'.

+   - Non-nil option `Info-fontify-indented-text-chars' means fontify text that is indented at least that many characters (default 10).
+In the Elisp manual this often means blocks of code and ASCII-art diagrams.
+But in general there's no telling what is indented at any given level, so caveat emptor.
+     Think of this as an experimental feature.

+   - Emphasized text, that is, text enclosed in underscore characters, like _this is emphasized text_, is highlighted if `Info-fontify-emphasis-flag' is non-`nil'.
+     (But if internal variable `info-fontify-emphasis' is `nil' then there is no such highlighting, and that option has no effect.)

+   - Glossary words, that is, words that are defined in a manual's `Glossary' node, are highlighted and linked to their glossary entries, if option `Info-fontify-glossary-words' is non-nil.
+     By default, a mouseover on such a link shows a tooltip with the word's definition from the glossary.
+(Currently only the Emacs and Semantic manuals have `Glossary' nodes, as far as I know.)

+   - Text between two delimiters that you specify, if the car of option `Info-fontify-custom-delimited' is non-nil.

+   - Any extra highglighting you want in a node, as defined by the value of variable `Info-fontify-extra-function'.

-   - Be aware that such highlighting is not 100% foolproof.
+   - Be aware that any such highlighting is not 100% foolproof.
      Especially for a manual such as Emacs or Elisp, where arbitrary keys and characters can be present anywhere, the highlighting can be thrown off.

-   - You can toggle each of the `Info-fontify-*-flag' options from the `Info' menu or using an `Info-toggle-fontify-*' command.
-     For example, command `Info-toggle-fontify-emphasis' toggles
+   - You can cycle or toggle the `Info-fontify-*' options from the `Info' menu, or using command `Info-cycle-fontify-quotations' or an `Info-toggle-fontify-*' command.
+For example, command `Info-toggle-fontify-emphasis' toggles option `Info-fontify-emphasis-flag'.
-     option `Info-fontify-emphasis-flag'.

  * Optionally showing breadcrumbs in the mode line or the header line, or both.
 See where you are in the Info hierarchy, and